A focus on strong performance

 Salaries are assumed to increase in line with wage inflation.
 In any future periods of part-time employment, your salary is reduced pro-rata.

-Tax calculations allow for personal income tax rates, the Medicare levy, the low income tax offset and the Senior Australian tax offset at the rates at 1 July 2016.
-Threshold and offset amounts in the first year are based on 1 July 2016 rates.
+Tax calculations allow for personal income tax rates, the Medicare levy, the low income tax offset and the Seniors and Pensioners tax offset at the rates at 1 July 2022.
+Threshold and offset amounts in the first year are based on 1 July 2022 rates.
 Thereafter they’re indexed in line with wage inflation and any additional levies aren’t included.

 Your chosen employer type is assumed to be continuous to retirement, and inputs and results are based on whole number of years from date of calculation.